 The problems like Climate change will not be solved unless the whole world together.
 Imagine if a few developed nations agree to control pollution and move to sustainable industries, the other nations not following the same standards can still hard the planet and impact all geographies and not just their own country.
-As an example, if China continues to pollute, US may still keep facing hurricanes every year due to climate change which is not caused by them any more.
+As an example, if China continues to pollute, the US may still keep facing hurricanes every year due to climate change which is not caused by them anymore.

 See Euro for example, took decades to put together and still seems hard to sustain and manage.
 (I understand that it’s just an example, and not a completely fair apple to apple comparison)

 Could such a man-machine system help replace the current most accepted economic system of Capitalism?
 We are divided by countries, religions, political beliefs; which are just stories used by humans to manage others.

 Whatever the man machine collaboration maybe called; machines seemingly do bring more trust and objectivity more into any system, like Blockchain did in Bitcoin.
 The decisions made by humans around the world, with wider consensus achieved by machines, shall be more objective than what humans and human institutions may be able to deliver.
 Of course, in order for any such system to be accepted, we do need the consensus by the varied humans and human organisations, on the mechanism (that can be debated), in due course.